A horse doesn't care how much you know until he knows how much you care.

 If you’re wondering whether he broke even, just as I did, yup he did, within 2 years.
 Thinking of making a professional shift, I ask him how easy it is to come here and start the horse business.
-For starters I’d require a license and permit from the govt, both for me and my horse.
-Moreover according to a new law, not more than 460 horses are allowed in Matheran at any point of time.
+For starters, I’d require a license and permit from the govt, both for me and my horse.
+Moreover, according to a new law, not more than 460 horses are allowed in Matheran at any point in time.
 Plus I’d have to pay a yearly rent of 6000 for the stables.

 Mental note: Maybe the horse business isn’t all that feasible because I’d even have to train the horses.

 “It took me just 20 days to train Star Magic” Arun proudly boasts.

 They even train people in horse riding.
 Jackie Shroff is one of their regular customers, visiting at least thrice a year.
 A three-day course, 4 hours each, at a meager cost of INR 6000 is all you need to master the basics of the art of Horse riding, Arun assures me.

 He then took us to an open racecourse, wherein the month of May horse racing is a big fad.
 Other times it’s used as an open ground for the horses to run freely since running in the streets of Matheran isn’t permitted.
 It’s also where they impart horse riding lessons.

 I got a golden opportunity to try my hand at riding a horse.
 Even though I was disastrous at it, the sense of freedom and royalty that comes when you steer a horse all by yourself is worth the saddle soreness.